One of the keys when looking at golf driver distance is looking at golf swing speed.

 For example if you are wondering ‘What is the average swing speed for a senior golfer?’ the answer will be different as your swing speed gets slower as you get older and will require you to purchase a specific driver for seniors for optimal performance.

-How To Improve your swing Speed In Golf?
+How To Increase Club Head Speed In Golf?

-There are four different key factors when it comes to swing speed in golf.
-By following the steps outlined in this guide you may even know how to get 120mph swing speed like the pro’s.
+To improve your swing speed there are four different key factors that you should focus on.
+By following them you will be in a great position to get 120mph swing speed like the pro’s.
 These factors are:

 - Golf Equipment